bernhardAxonIvy/doc/source/designer-guide/process-modeling/casemap.rst

 through the variable ``businessCase``.

-Any class that is annotated with ``@BusinessCaseData`` is accessible by its simple name (e.g. if the full-qualified name of the class is ``com.axonivy.CreditDossier`` the simple name is: ``creditDossier``).
+Any class that is annotated with ``@BusinessCaseData`` is accessible by its simple name (e.g., if the full-qualified name of the class is ``com.axonivy.CreditDossier`` the simple name is: ``creditDossier``).
 The variable value will be loaded from the :ref:`Business Data Repository <business-data>`.